Google Tag Manager

 View class schedule

-First, check your class schedule for the term to review what classes you have been successfully enrolled in.
+Check your class schedule for the term to review what classes you have been successfully enrolled in.
+You can view your schedule in your Schedule Builder or in the "My Schedule" section of your Student Center.
 If there are outstanding questions, contact the Records Unit within the Office of the Registrar or the Advising Center in your college.
-Refer to contact information under Troubleshooting Resources at the bottom of this page.
+Refer to contact information under Troubleshooting Resources.

 Topic for a course